 If you have any questions or would like more information on what our courses cover or options for your student, please give me a call.

 Director, Crimson Review

 Craig has been tutoring for nearly 25 years.
 His educational background includes being high school valedictorian, attending Denison University on a full academic scholarship, and graduating magna cum laude.
 He scored in the 99th+ percentile on the PSAT, SAT, ACT, GMAT, and LSAT.
-When our founder Bill Wood retired in 2015, Craig took over as Director, where he has responsibility for monitoring all student progress at Crimson Review to ensure all students achieve their goals for college admission.Matt Senior Instructor
+When our founder Bill Wood retired in 2015, Craig took over as Director, where he has responsibility for monitoring all student progress at Crimson Review to ensure all students achieve their goals for college admission.Matt Associate Director and Instructor

 Matt started his tutoring career in high school helping his peers at Willam Penn Charter with college entrance exams after scoring in the 99th percentile on the SAT.
 He went on to attend Johns Hopkins University, where in addition to earning his degree in political science, he worked in the student writing center teaching other students how to improve their writing and editing essays.
 He went on to work as an editor at a Baltimore-area magazine, teach English in China, and helped lead a startup in Washington D.C. that is still thriving today.
 We’re very happy Matt transitioned full time to test prep education, as his knowledge and patience are a great asset to all our students.Kathryn Senior Instructor